HDF-NI/hdf5.node/readme.md

 ```bash
 mocha
 ```
 or
 ```bash
 mocha --require should  --require co-mocha
 ```

 To launch the view:
 ```bash
 node --harmony  ./lib/application.js 3000 "./roothaan.h5"
 ```
 will serve the interface to the h5 on port 3000.
 If the h5 doesn't exist it will be created and the interface can then add groups and content/images can be dragged and dropped while being displayed and stored back in the h5.

 ## Experimental

-the h5im is being designed to meet the Image Spec 1.2 http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html
+The h5im is being designed to meet the Image Spec 1.2 http://www.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html

 Any ideas for the design of the API and interface are welcome.